massimobonanni/mslearn-azure-developer/instructions/azure-storage/01-blob-storage-resources-dotnet.md

    static async Task ProcessAsync()
    {
-       // Replace CONNECTION_STRING with the connection string you saved earlier string storageConnectionString = "CONNECTION_STRING";

        // Create a client that can authenticate with a connection string BlobServiceClient blobServiceClient = new BlobServiceClient(storageConnectionString);